dhirajlaha/raaghu/README.md

 </h1>

 <p>
-<b>raaghu<b> is an opensource Angular based front-end framework leveraging micro front end capabilities that helps in building efficient, reliable and scalable front-end applications with built on top of raaghu elements as well as front end toolkit like <b>Bootstrap<b>, <b>storybook<b> offering highly customizable UI components and built in pages and UI layouts.
+<b>raaghu<b> is an open source Angular based front-end design system leveraging micro front end capabilities that helps in building efficient, reliable and scalable front-end applications . raaghu is built on top of raaghu elements as well as front end toolkit like <b>Bootstrap<b>, <b>storybook<b> offering highly customizable UI components and built in pages.
 </p>

 <h1 align="" style="border-bottom:0;">